-If your original CAD/BIM tool supports exporting to Revit, Rhino and SketchUp and you have access to these tools, This will be the easier way to get your models to Arkio.
-You can open or export your scene to formats supported by these tools (Rhino supports most import formats out of the box) and load your files to Arkio using our Free plugin
+If your original CAD/BIM tool supports exporting to Revit, Rhino and SketchUp and you have access to these tools, This will be the easiest way to get your models to Arkio.
+You can open your CAD model in these tools (Rhino supports most import formats out of the box) and load your files to Arkio using our Windows plugins

-Most CAD and BIM file formats are supported by these tools so this will be the fastest and easiest way to get eg. your DWG or IFC files loaded to Arkio in the correct scale with optimizations for mobile devices.
+Most standard CAD and BIM file formats can be imported by these tools so this will be the fastest and easiest way to get your DWG or IFC files loaded to Arkio in the correct scale with optimized geometry for mobile devices.

 You can also directly export your 3D models to OBJ or GLB/glTF from the original application.
 Programs like Archicad, and Vectorworks can export directly to OBJ file which is a widely accepted 3D format that can also be imported directly to Arkio via our cloud or locally

 OBJ models come with an MTL file and separate texture files that can be in the main directory or a subfolder.
-All these files need to be in one location and included with the upload to Arkio to correctly load all textures to Arkio.
+All these files need to be in one included with the upload to Arkio to correctly load all textures.

-The best way to see if your 3D file and texture paths are all in good health is by opening the OBJ or GLB/glTF file on your default 3D viewer.
-The Windows 3D viewer supports both these formats and can be used for this.
+To see if your 3D file and texture paths are correct you can open the OBJ or GLB/glTF file on your default 3D viewer.
+The Windows 3D viewer supports both OBJ and GLB formats and can be used for this.

-Before you upload files to Arkio you can best ZIP the OBJ and GLB/glTF files to keep all the materials and other properties together for easy uploads and sharing with your devices.
-A GLB file can contain all the geometry and textures inside but can also have some external texture files. glTF files contain a folder for the textures and BIN file that needs to be included for the model geometry and textures to load correctly.
+Before you upload files to Arkio you can best ZIP the OBJ and GLB/glTF files to keep all the materials and other files together for easy uploads and sharing.
+A GLB file can contain all the geometry and textures inside but can also have some external texture files. glTF files can contain a folder for the textures and BIN file that needs to be included for the model geometry and textures to load correctly.

-The easiest way to load custom 3D imported files like this is using our Arkio Cloud to upload the files to your device.
-You can read more about using the Cloud portal on this support page
+The easiest way to load custom 3D imported files like this is using our Arkio Cloud to upload all the files that belong together for one model.
+You can read more about this on the Cloud support page

-You can find more information about the loading and placement of custom 3D import on this support page
+You can learn more about loading and placement of custom 3D import on this page